TarunVishwakarma1/rustix-orm/README.md

-# Rustix ORM
+# Rusticx ORM

-Rustix ORM is a lightweight and intuitive Object-Relational Mapping (ORM) library for Rust, designed to simplify database interactions.
+Rusticx ORM is a lightweight and intuitive Object-Relational Mapping (ORM) library for Rust, designed to simplify database interactions.
 This project supports multiple databases, including PostgreSQL, MySQL, and SQLite.

 ## Table of Contents